Teacher/Scholar Post Doc.

-Jack Amoureux is a Visiting Assistant Professor of Political Science at Wake Forest University.
+Jack Amoureux is a Teacher/Scholar postdoctoral fellow at Wake Forest University.
 Amoureux previously lived in Washington, D.C., where he was an Assistant Professor in the School of International Service at American University.
 He received his PhD from Brown University and is originally from Boise, Idaho.
 Amoureux writes at the intersection of international relations and political theory, spanning the topics of international ethics, critical theory, international organizations and foreign policy.
-He has published an article in Millennium: Journal of International Studies, and a chapter in the edited volume, Ethics, Authority and War: Non-State Actors in the Just War Tradition, U.S. News and World Report, and The Christian Science Monitor.
+He has published in International Relations, Millennium: Journal of International Studies, the edited volume Ethics, Authority and War: Non-State Actors in the Just War Tradition, U.S. News and World Report, and The Christian Science Monitor.
 Amoureux’s book, A Practice of Ethics for Global Politics: Ethical Reflexivity, will be published in 2014 by Routledge Press.
 This book is the International Studies Association 2014 Northeast Book Circle Honoree (November 7-9 in Baltimore, MD at the ISA-NE annual meeting).
 Amoureux is also editing a book (with Brent J. Steele), entitled Reflexivity in International Relations that is under contract with Routledge Press in 2014.
 In support of this project Steele and Amoureux recently held a symposium at the University of Utah.

 Ph.D.
 2011, Brown University, Providence, Rhode Island